pikesley/jlock/README.md

 ### A Raspberry Pi

 *At least* a Pi 3 A+.
 A tried it with a Zero, but it doesn't have enough grunt to handle the CSS animations.
-Anything beefier than a Model A would obviously work too, but the A is at the sweet spot for power-consumption versus performance.
+Anything beefier than a Model 3A+ would obviously work too, but the 3A+ is at the sweet spot for power-consumption versus performance.

 ### A 4x3 monitor